tarikkudesu/tarikkudesu/public/md/pipex.md

 ## Overview

-The aim of this project is to understand UNIX interprocess communication by implementing redirection and pipes in a c program.
+The aim of this project is to understand UNIX interprocess communication by implementing redirections and pipes in a c program.

 ## Requirements :

--   The program must be written in C, a Makefile must be provided.
+-   This project is implemented in c and is compilable with a makefile.
--   Memory leaks are not to be tolerated.
+-   Memory leaks free, Memory leaks are not to be tolerated.
--   Display an error in case something goes wrong.
+-   Error free, an error displayed in case something went wrong.
--   Your program will take four arguments : file1 cmd1 cmd2 file2
+-   The program takes four arguments : file1 cmd1 cmd2 file2
--   You have to implement the follwing command `< file1 cmd1 | cmd2 > file2` using (access, dup, dup2, execve, exit, fork, pipe, unlink, wait, waitpid) system calls.
+-   The following command `< file1 cmd1 | cmd2 > file2` is reimplemented in a c program using (access, dup, dup2, execve, exit, fork, pipe, unlink, wait, waitpid) system calls.
--   As a bonus Implement multiple commands, here_doc `<<` and append `>>` .
+-   As a bonus, The program also implements multiple commands, here_doc `<<` and append `>>`.

+## New Concepts

+-   redirections and pipes
+-   Process creation and termination
+-   Advanced file descriptor manipulation
+-   Parent-Child Process Communication